akeaswaran/staturday/README.md

 Staturday
 ---

-A Slack app for college football scores and stats.
+A Slack app for sports scores and stats.

 Built originally for use at _[From the Rumble Seat](https://fromtherumbleseat.com)_.

-Data provided by [ESPN](https://espn.com) and [CollegeFootballData.com](https://collegefootballdata.com).
+Data provided by [ESPN](https://espn.com) and [CollegeFootballData.com](https://collegefootballdata.com) where needed.

 ## Installation/Deployment